raison00/video-features/README.md

 in clientModule/scripts/coremetrics.
 The functions that will post coremetrics tags are located in cmcustom-mcom.js file, and to enable this functionality there are the steps:
-1.- When you create a new pruject using grunt, you will notice the following entry in the <head> section:
+1.- When you create a new project using grunt, you will notice the following entry in the <head> section:
     {{>coremetricsHeader}}
    This will enable the coremetrics framework.
 Please review the file serverModule/expressTemplates/coremetricsHeader.hbs to make sure the constant data is ok, such as the coremetrics client id.
 2.- You can now add any coremetrics tag by adding a DOM event in the html tag, and then its attributes.
-These attributes can be added in the cmcustom-mcom.js file instead if the developer whats it that way. some examples are:
+These attributes can be added in the cmcustom-mcom.js file instead if desired. some examples are:

  <a href="#" onclick="javascript:cmCreateLinkClickTag('PageID','Name','/target','/currentpage','/referingurl')">Click me</a>